zahid47/pizza-app/README.md

 ## TODO

-- [ ] write tests for the new auth and user and order endpoints
 - [ ] swagger docs
 - [ ] write tests for order
 - [ ] real-time orders page (socket.io)